mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 ## 4. Previewing the Query Results

+WIP

 ## 5. Saving the Query as a View

+WIP

 ## 6. Troubleshooting and Resolving Errors

+WIP
+Potential errors and how users might resolve them.

 ## 7. Alerts and Error Prevention

+WIP
+Describe situations were users will be alerted, for example, a filter that returns no results, a change to an input column that is not compatible with an output filter or summary etc.

+## 8. Data Explorer Onboarding Considerations

+WIP
+Describe how users will be introduced to the various concepts in data explorer.